ansys/ansys-tools-common/doc/source/user_guide/index.rst

         :link: launcher/index
         :link-type: doc

-        Learn how to use the launcher tool.
+        Learn how to use the local launcher tool.

 .. toctree::
     :hidden: